-This year’s RSA Conference welcomed over 1,300 of the world’s leading security experts to discuss global governance, the latest trends in technology, the threat landscape, security innovations and best practices to help organizations address the new frontiers
+This year’s RSA Conference welcomed over 1,300 of the world’s leading security experts to discuss global governance, the latest trends in technology, the threat landscape, security innovations and best practices to help organizations address the new frontiers in security.

 Keynotes included a who’s who of security including Dr. Zulfikar Ramzan, Chief Technology Officer, RSA; Brad Smith, President, Microsoft; Matt Moynahan, Chief Executive Officer, Forcepoint; Christopher D. Young, Senior Vice President and General Manager, Intel Security; and The Cryptographers’ Panel moderated by Paul Kocher, President and Chief Scientist, Cryptography Research division of Rambus.
 Representing the U.S. government this year was The Honorable Michael McCaul, Chairman of the House Homeland Security Committee.
 Congressman McCaul presented on how Washington must accept a sobering reality: we are losing on the cyber-battlefield and face a bleak threat landscape.